minhvuongrbs/youtube-sharing-hub/README.md

 # Youtube sharing hub

-Web application that allows users to share youtube video
+Web application that allows users to share youtube video.
+It was built by Nestjs for the backend and Nextjs for the frontend.

 ## Table of Contents